Mensa International

+Etymology

+The word mensa (/ˈmɛnsə/, [ˈmẽːs̠ä]) is Latin for 'table', as is symbolised in the organisation's logo, and was chosen to demonstrate the round-table nature of the organisation: the coming together of equals.

 History

-Roland Berrill, an Australian barrister, and Lancelot Ware, a British scientist and lawyer, founded Mensa at Lincoln College, in Oxford, England in 1946, with the intention of forming a society for the most intelligent, with the only qualification being a high IQ.
+Roland Berrill, a British-Australian barrister, and Lancelot Ware, a British barrister and biochemist, founded Mensa at Lincoln College, in Oxford, England in 1946, with the intention of forming a society for the most intelligent, with the only qualification being a high IQ.

 The society was ostensibly to be non-political in its aims and free from all other social distinctions, such as race and religion.
 However, Berrill and Ware were both disappointed with the resulting society.
 Berrill had intended Mensa as "an aristocracy of the intellect" and was unhappy that the majority of members came from working or lower-class homes, while Ware said: "I do get disappointed that so many members spend so much time solving puzzles."

-American Mensa was the second major branch of Mensa.
-Its success has been linked to the efforts of early and longstanding organiser Margot Seitelman.
+American Mensa was the second major branch of Mensa thanks to the efforts of Margot Seitelman.

-In 2021, British Mensa's web servers suffered a security breach in which member data was compromised.
-Two board directors resigned because of the relaxed cybersecurity.

 Membership requirement

 Mensa's requirement for membership is a score at or above the 98th percentile on certain standardized IQ or other approved intelligence tests, such as the Stanford–Binet Intelligence Scales.
-The minimum accepted score on the Stanford–Binet is 132, while for the Cattell it is 148 and 130 in the Wechsler tests (WAIS, WISC).
-Most IQ tests are designed to yield a mean score of 100 with a standard deviation of 15; the 98th-percentile score under these conditions is 131, assuming a normal distribution.
+The minimum accepted score on the Stanford–Binet is 132, while for the Cattell it is 148, and 130 in the Wechsler tests (WAIS, WISC).
+Most IQ tests are designed to yield a mean score of 100 with a standard deviation of 15; the 98th-percentile score under these conditions is 130.8, assuming a normal distribution.

-Most national groups test using well-established IQ test batteries, but American Mensa additionally developed its own application exam.
-This exam is administered and monitored by American Mensa and does not provide a score comparable to scores on other tests; it serves only to qualify a person for membership.
+However, American Mensa does not provide a score comparable to scores on other tests; the test serves only to qualify a person for membership.
 In some national groups, a person may take a Mensa-offered test only once, although one may later submit an application with results from a different qualifying test.
-The Mensa test is also available in some developing countries such as India and Pakistan, and societies in developing countries have been growing at a rapid pace.
+The Mensa test is also available in some developing countries such as Brazil, India, Indonesia and Pakistan.